blues/app-accelerators/76-untethered-trailer-chassis-fleet-tracker/README.md

 **Solar panel.** When a container is loaded, the chassis roof surface is blocked entirely.
 Mount the solar panel on a **bracket welded or bolted to the inboard face of the front bolster rail**, angled 30–45° skyward and oriented south in the northern hemisphere.
 Verify the bracket geometry clears the container twist-lock castings and does not protrude beyond the chassis rail envelope where it would interfere with loading or transport width limits.
 Budget conservatively: assume 2–3 peak sun hours per day for a chassis-mounted panel (compared with 4 on an unobstructed trailer roof), and consider upgrading to a 4 Ah LiPo for high-latitude or winter deployments.

 **Antennas.** Both the cellular antenna and the Iridium+GPS combined antenna need a clear sky view.
-Install both SMA bulkhead fittings on the **top or outboard face** of the enclosure lid and orient the enclosure so that face points upward or outboard — not buried against the chassis rail.
+Install both SMA bulkhead fittings on the **top or outboard face** of the enclosure lid and orient the enclosure so that face points upward or outboard, not buried against the chassis rail.
 On a loaded chassis, antennas mounted inside the container envelope will have the container floor plate directly overhead; position the enclosure forward enough that the antennas clear the front edge of the container.

 **Enclosure protection.** Chassis environments are harder than trailer roofs: road spray from below the frame is continuous, forklift tines pass close to the frame rails, and container-handling operations subject nearby hardware to impact and scuff loads.
 Use an IP67 enclosure with stainless fasteners throughout, protect cable entry glands with reinforced strain-relief fittings rated for abrasion and UV, and consider adding a steel guard plate over the enclosure if the mount location is within reach of forklift traffic.